SLMath/Life-Expectancy-Analysis/README.md

 ## Description
-Using the ["Life Expectancy (WHO)" dataset](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who), we have generate insights about the the correlation between the 22 parameters.
+Using the ["Life Expectancy (WHO)" dataset](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who), we have generated insights about the correlation between the 22 parameters.

-We have also built trained some linear regression models to try to predict "Life Expectancy (in ages)".
+We have also trained some linear regression models to try to predict "Life Expectancy (in ages)".

 ### Dataset Metadata
 1. Country